CapnAndy/irl/README.md

 The easiest way to install this library is to use the `haxelib` tool from your command line:

+	haxelib install irl

+Alternatively, you can install direct from Git if you want the bleeding-edge version:

 	haxelib git irl https://github.com/CapnAndy/irl.git

 You then have to tell your project to use the haxe library, by adding the following to your `application.xml` file: